Information and discussion on all aspects of British photographic history

 Rare folios of cyanotypes by 19th century British naturalist and early photographer Anna Atkins, held in the Horniman Museum and Gardens’ collection, have inspired a new display by artist and academic Edward Chell.

-Chell’s fascination with collecting and classification led him to these folios and in Bloom he…Continue
+Chell’s fascination with collecting and classification led him to these folios and in Bloom he responds to them with a series of detailed painted…Continue

 Added by Michael Pritchard on August 5, 2015 at 19:19 — No Comments